54 HOURS ART SQUAT

 Moderation and support for finding a team

-Input Lectures by experts and open debating formats to connect with creators and thinkers from diverse disciplines
+Input lectures by experts and open debating formats to connect with creators and thinkers from diverse disciplines

 Show Time: final presentation with public guests, an international renowned jury and aftershow party

-Attractive awards to win
+Attractive awards

 WHAT WE EXPECT